 How time flies!
-It’s the end of another year, and while this year might have been a really mixed bag for everyone’s careers, it’s no reason we can’t do better next year!
+It’s the end of another year, and while this year might have been a really mixed bag for everyone’s careers, there’s no reason we can’t do better next year!

 The key thing — improvement, improvement, improvement.
 And as the saying goes, the devil is in the details.
 So here’s a list of five habits we should inculcate before getting back to work in January next year!